 Research shows obesity promotes insulin resistance, a key risk factor for type 2 diabetes.
 But other studies also show insulin resistance causes obesity, so it is a bit of a “chicken and the egg” paradox.
 In this case, which came first, insulin resistance or obesity?
 Researchers don’t know for sure.
 But there is no doubt that obesity and type 2 diabetes share the same underlying cause; namely, the inability of the body to properly use insulin.

-Preventing diabesity will actually be fun, and it will help protect your health and the health of your loved ones.
+To put a stop to diabesity will actually be fun, and it will help protect your health and the health of your loved ones.

-Urgency of Preventing Diabesity
+Urgency of Stopping Diabesity

 Preventing diabesity is urgent primarily because of the health risks it poses.
 Obesity and type 2 diabetes each have their own list of health complications, with varying degrees of severity.
 But when combined into diabesity…the damage they can do to the body is horrendous.